 This checks if the field exists and, if it does exist, is not empty.

-For example, if you want to search for subscribers who do not want to receive the monthly version of your email (custom_monthly != 1), in Standard segmentation, your rule would look like:
+For example, if you want to search for contacts who do not want to receive the monthly version of your email (custom_monthly != 1), in Standard segmentation, your rule would look like:

 custom_monthly != 1 or custom_monthly Is Null

-The operator 'Is Null' finds all subscribers that have never had data stored for the field, and '!= 1' finds all subscribers that have data stored, but it is not the number 1, meaning it could be blank, or 0, or a string like NO.
+The operator 'Is Null' finds all contacts that have never had data stored for the field, and '!= 1' finds all contacts that have data stored, but it is not the number 1, meaning it could be blank, or 0, or a string like NO.

 A Value is required for all conditions except those using the 'IS NULL' or 'IS NOT NULL' operators.
 If a value is missing or incorrectly formatted, the field will appear with a red outline.
 Mouse over or click in the field to display a tool tip with information on how to correct the issue.
 If you attempt to save with invalid settings, an error will occur and allow you to make corrections before saving.